yogurt-foundation/yogurt-css-documentation/docs/effects/mix-blend.md

 ## Mix Blend

-Utilities for manipulating blend the (not background) layers (image or color) of an element.
+Utilities for sets how an element's content should blend with its direct parent background.

 ### Class